McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 12. When prompted, enter the range of episode numbers you want to mux.
 Your files will be sequentially muxed into the set output directory (`mkvmerge_out` by default).

 ## Automatic font muxing
-The script will automatically detect the fonts needed in included .ass files, and will mux them into the output file.
+The script will automatically detect the fonts needed in included .ass files and will mux them into the output file.
 This feature also removes any unneeded fonts that may have been included in the input mkv files.

 This feature requires [FontCollector](https://github.com/moi15moi/FontCollector) to be installed.